czcollier/czcollier.github.com/resume.md

    executives.

- - In collaboration with a small team, designed and built a distributed computation cluster on Hadoop and Spark that processes over 1 billion geospatial locations per day on an 8-node cluster of EC2 d2.2xlarge (8 core, 28 ECU) instances.
+ - In collaboration with a small team, designed and built a distributed computation cluster on Hadoop and Spark.
+Processes over 1 billion geospatial locations per day.

- - Built an API management system on Akka that provides configurable request throttling, load balancing and routing to individual API servers.
-Handles 50,000 requests/second on a c4.2xlarge EC2 instance.
+ - Built an API management system on Akka that provides configurable request throttling, load balancing and routing to API servers.
+Peak load capacity 50,000 requests/second.

  - Modified a popular open-source geocoder written in Scala to perform fuzzy matches on location name searches using Lucene's